Emotion Engine: Packaging

 The Emotion Engine was packaged in a 540-contact plastic ball grid array (PBGA).

 Uses

 The primary use of the Emotion Engine was to serve as the PlayStation 2's CPU.

-The first SKUs of the PlayStation 3 also featured an Emotion Engine on the motherboard to achieve backwards compatibility with PlayStation 2 games.
-However, the second revision of the PlayStation 3 lacked a physical Emotion Engine in order to lower costs, performing all of its functions using software emulation performed by the Cell Broadband Processor, coupled with a hardware Graphics Synthesizer still present to achieve PlayStation 2 backwards compatibility.
+The first PlayStation 3 revisions produced also featured an Emotion Engine on the motherboard to achieve backwards compatibility with PlayStation 2 games.
+However, the second revisions of the PlayStation 3 lacked a physical Emotion Engine in order to lower costs, performing all of its functions using software emulation performed by the Cell Broadband Processor, coupled with a hardware Graphics Synthesizer still present to achieve PlayStation 2 backwards compatibility.
 In all subsequent revisions, the Graphics Synthesizer was removed; however, a PlayStation 2 software emulator is available in later system software revisions for use with Sony's PS2 Classics titles available for purchase on the Sony Entertainment Network.

+The Emotion Engine was also used in the PSX (digital video recorder) as well as the HDTV television models Sony WEGA HVX (Model Numbers KDE-xxxHVX/KDL-xxxHVX) and Sony BRAVIA KDL22PX300, all of which used PlayStation 2 hardware.